Alaska Air Group

-Alaska Air Group is an American airline holding company based in SeaTac, Washington, United States.

-The group owns two certificated airlines, Alaska Airlines, a mainline carrier, and Horizon Air, a regional carrier.
+Alaska Air Group, Inc. is an American airline holding company based in SeaTac, Washington, United States.
+The group owns two mainline carriers, Alaska Airlines and Hawaiian Airlines, along with a regional airline, Horizon Air.
 Alaska Airlines in turn wholly owns an aircraft ground handling company, McGee Air Services.

 History

 Alaska Air Group was formed in 1985 as a holding company for Alaska Airlines, and a year later it acquired Horizon Air and Jet America Airlines.
 Jet America Airlines was merged into Alaska Airlines in 1987.

 In 2011, Alaska Air Group replaced the AMR Corporation in the Dow Jones Transportation Average following AMR's filing for bankruptcy.

 On March 29, 2016, Alaska Airlines announced that it would form a wholly owned subsidiary called McGee Air Services, a dedicated airline services company.
 McGee competes with other companies to provide ground handling, aircraft cleaning and wheelchair services to Alaska Airlines.